yleeyilin/tp/docs/DeveloperGuide.md

 ### Help feature

-The help feature receive help for all commands.
+The help feature provides help for all commands.

 #### Overview

-The help command enables users to view help for all.
+The help command enables users to view help for all commands.

 The following sequence diagram models the interactions between the different components of PoochPlanner for the execution of the `help` command.